solidify/azure-devops-backup-tool-docs/readme.md

 # Azure DevOps Backup Tool Documentation

 Welcome to the Azure DevOps Backup Tool Documentation repository.
-This repository contains all the necessary resources and guides for effectively using the Azure DevOps Backup Tool to backup and restore your Azure DevOps organization or project.
+This repository contains all the necessary resources and guides for using the Azure DevOps Backup Tool to backup and restore your Azure DevOps organization or project.

 ## Overview

 ### Folders

 - **adapter-docs**
-  - Contains documentation on using the CLI to backup and restore individual components.
+  - Contains documentation on using the **CLI** to backup and restore individual components.
-  - Includes detailed guides on creating and using custom configuration files for your backup and restore processes.
+  - Includes detailed guides on creating and using **custom configuration files** for your backup and restore processes.

 - **config-samples**
-  - Provides sample custom configuration files for each component.
+  - Sample **custom configuration files** for each component.
   - Use these samples as a reference or starting point for creating your own custom configuration files.

 ### Documents